Deep Networks and the Multiple Manifold Problem: Introduction

 \Cref{thm:main_informal} gives a provable generalization guarantee for a model classification problem with deep networks on structured data that depends \textit{only} on the architectural hyperparameters and properties of the data.
 In addition, it provides an interpretable tradeoff between the architectural settings necessary to separate the two manifolds: the network depth needs to be set according to the intrinsic difficulty of the problem, and the network width needs to grow with the depth.
 Our analysis gives further insight into the independent roles played by each of these parameters in solving the problem, with the depth acting as a `fitting resource', making the network's output more regular and easier to change, and the width acting as a `statistical resource', granting concentration of the network over the random initialization around a well-behaved object that we can analyze.
-Moreover, the sample complexity of our result is dictated by the intrinsic difficulty of the problem instance via the network depth; in particular, it persists even as the network width is made very large.
+Moreover, the sample complexity of \Cref{thm:main_informal} is dictated by the intrinsic difficulty of the problem instance which is set by the geometry of the data.
+As a consequence, we avoid any dependence of the width of the network on the number of samples, which is common in deep network convergence results in the literature (e.g. \citep{Allen-Zhu2018-wz,Du2018-pt}, \citep[Theorem 3.4]{Chen2019-vo}).
+As is the case in practice, given a fixed architecture, more data doesn't have a detrimental effect on fitting \footnote{When using data augmentation, for example, the number of samples is effectively infinite yet highly structured, enabling convergence and generalization.}.

-Our result is modular, in the sense that a generalization guarantee is ensured for any geometry for which one can construct a certificate.
+\Cref{thm:main_informal} is modular, in the sense that a generalization guarantee is ensured for any geometry for which one can construct a certificate.
 The key to our approach will be to approximate the gradient descent dynamics with a linear discrete dynamical system defined in terms of the so-called neural tangent kernel $\ntk(\vx, \vx')$ defined on the manifolds.
 Due to the structure in the data, diagonalizing the operator corresponding to this kernel is intractable in general, but we show that constructing a certificate---arguably an easier task, because it requires producing a bound on the norm of a solution to an equation rather than producing the solution itself ---suffices to guarantee that the error decreases rapidly during training given a suitably structured network.

-As an intermediate step in proving \cref{thm:main_informal}, we establish essentially optimal rates of concentration for the neural tangent kernel of an arbitrarily deep fully-connected neural network.